$R(5,5)\le 46$: High level description of the method

 \section{High level description of the method}

 The method used in both \cite{AnMc18} and the present paper can be summarized with the help of Figure~\ref{fig:pic46}, which shows a graph in $\cR(5,5,n)$, where $n=48$ in \cite{AnMc18} and $n=46$ here.
 Consider two adjacent vertices $a,b$.
 The neighbourhood of $a$ is $H=\{b\}\cup K\cup B$ and that of $b$ is $G=\{a\}\cup K\cup A$.
-Both of these neighbourhoods are in $\cR(4,5)$. $C$ is the part of the graph adjacent to neither~$a$ nor~$b$.
+Both of these neighbourhoods are in $\cR(4,5)$. $L$ is the part of the graph adjacent to neither~$a$ nor~$b$.
+The subgraph consisting of $G$ and $H$, overlapping in $K$, plus the edge $\{a,b\}$ but not the edges between $A$ and $B$, will be denoted by $G\cup_K H$.

 Using a mixture of theory and computation we compile a collection of pairs $\{(G,a), (H,b)\}$ such that $G_a^+$ is isomorphic to $H_b^+$ and every graph in $\cR(5,5,n)$ necessarily contains a pair in our collection overlapped as in the figure with $a$ adjacent to~$b$.
 We call a pair like $(G,a)$ a \textit{pointed graph}.
 Next, for each pair of pointed graphs in our collection, we determine all the ways to fill in edges in the places indicated by heavy dashed lines in the figure without creating cliques or independent sets of size~5.
 We call this \textit{gluing along the edge $ab$}.
-The choice of $C_1\subseteq C$ is arbitrary so we may choose any $C_1$ that is necessarily present if this structure extends to a graph in $\cR(5,5,n)$.
+The choice of $L_1\subseteq L$ is arbitrary so we may choose any $L_1$ that is necessarily present if this structure extends to a graph in $\cR(5,5,n)$.

-In the case of \cite{AnMc18}, our strategy was to start with $C_1=\emptyset$, so that only edges between $A$ and $B$ were sought.
+In our previous work \cite{AnMc18}, our strategy was to start with $L_1=\emptyset$, so that only edges between $A$ and $B$ were sought.
 This produced a large but manageable number of solutions.
 Then we attempted to extend each solution to a graph in $\cR(5,5)$ by adding one additional vertex.
 Since no such extension existed in any of the cases, we concluded that $\cR(5,5,48)=\emptyset$.

-With $n=46$, choosing $C_1=\emptyset$ is impractical as the number of valid ways to add edges between $A$ and $B$ is extremely large.
-Instead, we chose a larger $C_1$ and found that the number of solutions became manageable.
-The method for choosing $C_1$ differed between the approaches of the two authors, and will be described in Sections~\ref{s:first} and~\ref{s:second}.
+With $n=46$, choosing $L_1=\emptyset$ is impractical as the number of valid ways to add edges between $A$ and $B$ is extremely large.
+Instead, we chose a larger $L_1$ and found that the number of solutions became manageable.
+The method for choosing $L_1$ differed between the approaches of the two authors, and will be described in Sections~\ref{s:first} and~\ref{s:second}.

 We next outline the method for choosing a collection of pairs $\{(G,a), (H,b)\}$ of pointed graphs.